 Other than some tiny birds that can get into this bird feeder, the Red-bellied Woodpecker has a long enough beak to reach the sunflower seeds.
 It then has to take the sunflower seed to a tree to break it open.
 I seems that only the Cardinals and Finches can open sunflower seeds directly in their beak.

-Individual images in the slide shows can be viewed here.
+Individual images in the slide show can be viewed here.

-Individual images in the slideshows can be viewed here.
+Individual images from the slide shows can be viewed here.

 Birds (Blue Jay, Mourning Dove, Northern Cardinal, American Goldfinch, Red-Bellied Woodpecker, Yellow-breasted Nuthatch, Tufted Titmouse) and Squirrels feeding on my patio.
 The squirrels have stayed off the bird feeder ever since I gave them last years crop of black walnuts.
 They carry the walnuts off to be buried as part of their winter food cache.
 Later in the evening, I got an image of the frozen bird bath.
 The pump was not able to maintain the fountain, but the underwater LED lights were still on.

 Individual images from the slide show can be viewed here.